 Conclusion

-Recurring payments are an increasingly popular method that allows businesses to get paid regularly and therefore have greater control over their cash flow.
+Recurring payment system are becoming increasingly popular methods that allow businesses to get paid regularly and therefore have greater control over their cash flow.

 They provide the security of knowing exactly when and how much you will get paid and eliminate the need for chasing down late-paying clients.

-Paired with the right software solution, such as Regpack, recurring payments can help you manage your finances better, as well as make better-informed decisions about your company’s future.
+Paired with the right software solution, such as Regpack, recurring payments can help you manage your finances and make better-informed decisions about your company’s future.